AC Saver (Summer Saver)

-Your air conditioning is turned off for the entire duration of the conservation period (up to 4 hours).
+- With 100% cycling, your air conditioning is turned off for the entire duration of the conservation period (up to 4 hours).
+The temperature increase will vary by type of residence.
+If you’re at home, you’ll probably notice the increase.

 The AC Saver device is a small, wireless box mounted near your central air conditioning unit.
 It operates with central air conditioning systems and is not designed for room A/C units or small space units.